Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Results and Discussion

-In this regard, there is of course another conducting state of matter that generically shows large THz range nonlinearities and that is superconductivity itself.
-Superconductors are nonlinear because the electric field that drives the supercurrent can itself break Cooper pairs.
-A distinctive feature of the data in Fig.~2(g) is the correlation in the temperature and doping of the region where superconductivity is found with the region where the largest and most robust nonlinearity is observed.
-Note that this holds even in the normal state i.e. the LSCO films with the highest $T_c$ are also those that have the largest nonlinear signal, which also persists to the largest temperatures.
-One might understand this if there were local superconducting correlations that persist to temperatures much higher than the global $T_c$ and one is seeing the effects of their non-linearities.
+Even if non-parabolicity or interactions in the strange metal are the origins of the anomalous nonlinearity, it is interesting to note that the nonlinear response evolves smoothly through $T_c$.
+Superconductivity itself can be a source of THz nonlinearities, as the driving $E$-field can break Cooper pairs.
+A distinctive feature of the data in Fig. \ref{Comparison}(g) is the correlation in the temperature and doping of the region where superconductivity is found with the region where the largest and most robust nonlinearity is observed.
+Note that this persists even in the normal state; i.e., LSCO films with higher $T_c$ also exhibit a larger nonlinearity, which extends to higher temperatures.
+One might understand this if there were local superconducting correlations that persist to temperatures much higher than the global $T_c$ and one is seeing the effects of their nonlinearities.